 If you want to lead a smart and effective team, ask yourself what the purpose of the team is and you will understand the importance of the "I".

 If the purpose of the team is to be effective and productive, the team needs to harness the skills of the individuals.
 This way, the team should be able to function as an intelligent hub, make better decisions, and bring more ideas than the smartest member of the team.

 It should be easy, right?
 Well, guess what?

 The strongest link is usually the weakest one.

-Given the different types of human issues, the complexities of ego and biases in behavior, the I in the team can wear different heats.
+Given the different types of human issues, the complexities of ego, and biases in behavior, the I in the team can wear different hats.
 The individuality of each team member can both degrade the team's performance and accelerate the team's potential.
 We cannot understand the nature of the team if we continue to talk about the team only as a group of individuals.
 This is where the leaders step in.

-The role of the leader is not to suppress the individuality, but to find a way to enhance the skills, knowledge, and abilities of the individuals - or create one.
+The role of the leader is not to suppress individuality, but to find a way to enhance the skills, knowledge, and abilities of the individuals - or create one.

 To give a proper answer to this question, let’s look into the characteristics of the high-performing team: